 Specializations: Prison pedagogy, literacy studies, writing center administration

 Elena recieved a BS in English at Towson University and is a current MA/PhD student in Composition and Rhetoric.
 She is a current TO in the Writing Program and teaches College Writing 112.
 When she isn't on campus, you can find her hiking and biking Pioneer Valley or cuddling with her two cats.

 Specializations: Disability rhetoric, rhetoric of health and medicine, digital humanities, affect theory

 Sunmi received her BA and MA in English literature from Seoul National University in South Korea.
 Sunmi is currently a PhD candidate in English at UMass Amherst, with a focus on nineteenth century British literature.
 Her research interests include Victorian studies, Gothic fiction, monster/spectre studies, gender and sexuality studies, cultural studies, queer theory, affect theory, critical theory, and psychoanalysis.

-Rohit Lanez-Sharma received his BA in Creative Writing from Hunter College, City Universities of New York and completed his MA in English, with a concentration in Eighteenth-Century British Literature, at Fordham University.
-He is currently working on his PhD in English Literature with a focus on British literature of the long eighteenth century.
-His current research interests include eighteenth-century British women writers, materialism and consumer culture of eighteenth century Britain, satire, and the colonial literature.
+Rohit Lanez-Sharma received his BA in Creative Writing from Hunter College, City Universities of New York and completed his MA in English, with a concentration in 18th Century British Literature, at Fordham University.
+He is currently working on his PhD in English Literature with a focus on British literature of the long 18th century.
+His current research interests include 18th century British women writers, materialism and consumer culture of 18th century Britain, satire, and the colonial literature.